react-static/react-static/README.md

 ```

 ### Automatic Routing with  `<Routes>`
 `react-static` comes built in with a component router that automatically handles all of your routing for you.
-This is done by first, specifying a `component` path (relative to the root of your project) that should be used to render a route in your `static.config.js`
+This is done by first, specifying a `component` **path** (relative to the root of your project) that should be used to render a route in your `static.config.js`.

 `static.config.js` example:
 ```javascript